-We’re told to “just breathe.”
-Like that’s supposed to calm us down when we’re stressed and our breath and heart rate have already increased, and the adrenaline and cortisol are already pumping through us—whether chronically or in a tough moment.
+This doesn’t work so well when the breath and heart rate have already increased, and adrenaline and cortisol are already pumping — whether chronically or in a tough moment.
 In that case, “just breathe” doesn’t cut it.

-We need to learn how to breathe ourselves out of stress, and even more importantly, we need to maintain a calmer, less-stressed state overall, to prevent us from the consequences of chronic stress, be it in our emotions, consumption, work, relationships, beliefs, or our thinking.
+We need to learn how to breathe ourselves out of stress.
+More importantly, we need to maintain a calmer, less-stressed state overall to prevent the consequences of chronic stress.
 Ever notice how quickly unchecked stress stirs angry, fearful, negative, or simply downright self-destructive thoughts?
-And in this process, we stress our breath.
+And in this process, the breath is stressed.

-There are many breathing techniques with varying benefits, but abdominal breathing, or breathing with the diaphragm, is simple and safe for everyone, and it can be used to pump fresh lymph to stimulate our immune system and detoxify our body and mind, too.
-So let’s learn how.
+There are many breathing techniques with varying benefits, but abdominal breathing, or breathing with the diaphragm, is simple and safe for everyone.
+It pumps fresh lymph to stimulate the immune system and detoxifies the body and mind.

 Notice how you’re breathing… and relax.